Table of Contents

 - Genetic information

 If you believe discrimination led to your termination, state laws may offer further protections.
-You can file a complaint with the file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) or a state agency to pursue justice.
-Employment attorney Michelle Rapoport, who leads the Employment Law Department at Arash Law, has extensive experience advocating for workers and can help you through the process.
+You can file a complaint with the EEOC or a state agency to pursue justice.
+Employment attorney Michelle Rapoport, who leads the Employment Law Department at Arash Law, has years of experience advocating for workers and can help you through the process.

 Here are some ways to file an EEOC complaint: